 The Orange County Probation Department completes an assessment of risk and needs of youth every six months.
-As of December 2022, it was determined that 44% of the 707(b)/290 youth had a substance abuse use dependency, and 23% had an alcohol dependency.
-In addition, 8173.974% of youth had are a negative peer influencea known gang member and/or associate(s) with gang member(s).
+As of December 2022, it was determined that 44% of the 707(b)/290 youth reported substance use history, and 23% reported alcohol use history.
+In addition, 74% of youth were known gang members and/or associate(s) with gang member(s).
 Overall, 83% of the 707(b)/290 youth were classified as high risk on their most recent Risk Needs Assessment; 13% of the youth were classified as medium risk.